bishopsmove/Certification-Study-Guides/Microsoft/MCSD/70-486.MVC/readme.md

 ###Plan the application layers

-- Plan data access; plan for separation of concerns;
+- Plan data access;
+- plan for separation of concerns;
-- appropriate use of models, views, and controllers;
+- appropriate use of:
+	- models,
+	- views,
+	- controllers
 - choose between client-side and server side processing;
 - design for scalability